 MAGIC OF DESI GHEE

-Open because 1931, Kake Da Hotel in Connaught Place is known to all non-veg fanatics.
+Open since 1931, Kake Da Hotel in Connaught Place is known to all non-veg fanatics.
 The proprietors say the name of the game of their recognition lies in their recipes comprising desi ghee.
 From Chicken Curry to Rogan Josh, nearly all their dishes have a fan following.
-“Sometimes we don’t get time to consume the entire day, as there are so many customers,” says Sunny, one of the human beings coping with the cash counter.
+“Sometimes we don’t get time to consume the entire day, as there are so many customers,” says Sunny, one of the human beings working at the cash counter.

 Price for two: ₹four hundred – ₹500 Timing: 10 pm – Midnight